mozilla/gecko-dev/browser/components/asrouter/docs/feature-callout.md

                 // don't set up real event listeners, but instead invoke the
                 // action on a timer.
                 interval?: number;
-                // Extend addEventListener to all windows?
-Not compatible with
-                // `interval`.
-                every_window: boolean;
               };
             };
             action: {